24mins: Ramage made an awful clearance

 Regardless of the press-friendly soundbites directed towards the Caretaker

-Manager recently, the reality is that those players are coming up short and
+Manager recently, the reality is that players are coming up short and

 letting him down, just as they did when pulling the rug from under Souness.